King Report on Corporate Governance

 The King Report on Corporate Governance is a booklet of guidelines for the governance structures and operation of companies in South Africa.
 It is issued by the King Committee on Corporate Governance.
 Three reports were issued in 1994 (King I), 2002 (King II), and 2009 (King III) and a fourth revision (King IV) in 2016.
 The Institute of Directors in Southern Africa (IoDSA) owns the copyright of the King Report on Corporate Governance and the King Code of Corporate Governance.
 Compliance with the King Reports is a requirement for companies listed on the Johannesburg Stock Exchange.
 The King Report on Corporate Governance has been cited as "the most effective summary of the best international practices in corporate governance".

 History

 In July 1993, the Institute of Directors in South Africa asked retired Supreme Court of South Africa judge Mervyn E. King to chair a committee on corporate governance.
-He viewed this as an opportunity to educate the newly democratic South African public on the working of a free economy.
+King viewed this as an opportunity to educate the newly democratic South African public on the working of a free economy.
 The committee's report was to be the first report of its kind in South Africa.

 Committee members included Phillip Armstrong, Nigel Payne, and Richard Wilkinson.